 In her first season at Richmond, the Spiders tied for third place in the Atlantic 10.
 Five Spiders earned All-Conference recognition and standout senior Caitlin Fifield was named to the prestigious Tewaaraton Watch List.

-Evans, an Annandale, Va. native, returned to her home state after spending two years as an assistant at Dartmouth College.
+Kwolek, an Annandale, Virginia native, returned to her home state after spending two years as an assistant at Dartmouth College.
 While in New Hampshire, she helped guide the Big Green to back-to-back NCAA appearances in 2011 and 2012.
 The back-to-back trips to the NCAA Tournament were the first for Dartmouth since 2005 and 2006.
-Evans also helped guide Dartmouth to the school’s first-ever Ivy League Tournament title in 2012.
+She also helped guide Dartmouth to the school’s first-ever Ivy League Tournament title in 2012.

-Evans coached 12 All-Ivy honorees in her two seasons at Dartmouth, including two Player of the Years (2011, 2012) and one Rookie of the Year.
-Additionally, Evans cultivated 10 IWLCA All-Region honorees and four All-Americans.
+Kwolek coached 12 All-Ivy honorees in her two seasons at Dartmouth, including two Player of the Years (2011, 2012) and one Rookie of the Year.
+Additionally, she cultivated 10 IWLCA All-Region honorees and four All-Americans.

-In 2012, Evans helped lead the Big Green to five wins over top-20 opponents.
-Defense was an integral part of Evans' coaching focus as Dartmouth was ranked 16th in the country, 1st in the Ivy League in that area.
+In 2012, she helped lead the Big Green to five wins over top-20 opponents.
+Defense was an integral part of her coaching focus as Dartmouth was ranked 16th in the country, 1st in the Ivy League in that area.

-Prior to Dartmouth, Evans was the top assistant coach at Columbia while earning her master’s degree in sports management.
+Prior to Dartmouth, she was the top assistant coach at Columbia while earning her master’s degree in sports management.
 She was primarily responsible for the defense and midfield players, mentoring two All-Ivy honorees.

 Before Columbia, Kwolek spent two seasons as an assistant coach at her alma mater, William & Mary.
 While there, the Tribe won the 2009 CAA regular season title, achieved a top-20 ranking and set single-season records for goals and points.